Basic tasks in Outlook 2013

 For more information, see Create or add a contact.

 Many people keep to=do lists — on paper, in a spreadsheet, or with a combination of paper and electronic methods.
 In Outlook, you can combine various lists into one, get reminders, and track task progress.

 From the Tasks folder, on the Home tab, choose New Task

 Keyboard shortcut: To create a new task, press Ctrl+Shift+K.

 For more information, see Create tasks and to-do items.

 Print an email message, contact, calendar item, or task

-Under File > Print, you can print items such as email messages, contacts, or calendar items, or larger views, such as calendars, address books, or content lists for Mail folders.
+In Outlook, you can print items such as email messages, contacts, calendar items, or larger views, such as calendars, address books, or content lists for Mail folders.

 For more information, see Print items in Outlook.